 Concerns after Reporting the Nursing Home Abuse

 Reporting abuse is a very delicate matter.
 You know you need to help, but you might feel concerned about what will happen after.
-Perhaps you fear that he or she will have to move to a new facility; maybe that one will be worth it.
+Perhaps you fear that your loved one will have to move to a new facility; maybe that one will be worth it.
 What if the staff retaliate?
-These are common, and understandable concerns, that can be addressed during a consultation with a SC nursing home abuse lawyer.
+These are common and understandable concerns that can be addressed during a consultation with a nursing home abuse lawyer.

 Legally, nursing home staff cannot retaliate.
 This does not mean they won’t.
-If you have genuine concerns about retaliation, or notice things that are already taking place, a lawyer might advise you to find a new facility as soon as possible.
-Furthermore, he or she might consider filing an additional complaint or taking legal action in relation to retaliation.
+If you have genuine concerns about retaliation or notice things that are already taking place, a lawyer might advise you to find a new facility as soon as possible.
+Furthermore, he or she might consider filing an additional complaint or taking legal action concerning retaliation.

 Consulting a Nursing Home Abuse Lawyer

-Finding out that your loved one may be the victim of a nursing home is shocking to say the least.
+Finding out that your loved one may be the victim of a nursing home is shocking.
 Your next step is to schedule a consultation with a qualified nursing home abuse lawyer to discuss your legal options.
 A lawyer can help you file a timely lawsuit against the nursing home, gather evidence, identify key witnesses, and negotiate with the insurance company.
 If you have a skilled lawyer on your side, you have a better chance of obtaining fair compensation.

 Unfortunately, a nursing home abuse lawyer SC families trust from Poliakoff & Associates, P.A. is well aware of just how common nursing home mistreatment is.
-Adult care facilities often face chronic understaffing, where care providers are burnt-out, over-worked, and spread thin.
-Statistically, around one in every four nursing homes in the United States has some kind of deficiency that results in harm to the residents or makes them vulnerable to serious injury or death.
+Adult care facilities often face chronic understaffing, where care providers are burnt-out, overworked, and spread thin.
+Statistically, around one in every four nursing homes in the United States has some deficiency that harms the residents or makes them vulnerable to severe injury or death.

-The elder care facilities that we entrust to care for our loved ones may break this trust through harming the patient in some way.
-Abuse can take many forms, and may be physical, emotional, financial, and/or sexual.
-As the family member or compassionate friend of a nursing home resident, you must be aware of the ways elder abuse can take form, and what the warning signs look like.
-In this way, you can take action quickly if you do see that something just isn’t right.
+The eldercare facilities that we entrust to care for our loved ones may break this trust by harming the patient somehow.
+Abuse can take many forms and may be physical, emotional, financial, and/or sexual.
+As the family member or compassionate friend of a nursing home resident, you must be aware of the ways elder abuse can take form and what the warning signs look like.
+In this way, you can quickly take action if you see that something isn’t right.
 As your South Carolina nursing home abuse lawyer may go over with you, these are just a few common signs that may mean abuse is happening:

 Call Poliakoff & Associates, P.A.
 Today

 Our team is ready to talk with you about your case.
-If you aren’t sure whether abuse has actually happened, we can investigate further.
-The best thing you can do right now is to call us so we can intervene to protect your senior loved one.
-Call Poliakoff & Assocites, P.A. today to speak with a nursing home abuse lawyer in South Carolina as soon as possible.
+If you aren’t sure whether abuse has happened, we can investigate further.
+The best thing you can do right now is to call us to intervene to protect your senior loved one.
+Call Poliakoff & Associates, P.A. today to speak with a nursing home abuse lawyer in South Carolina as soon as possible.